jquevremont/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2022.md

 Third-party open-source contributions will generally retain their own licence model.

+Linux and Yocto activities will retain the "upstream" licenses.

 "Viral" licences, such as GPL, will be avoided.

-OVPSim licences will be provided by Imperas.

 ## Description of initial code contribution, if required